rmwkwok/data_preprocessing_enefit_data/README.md

 # Data Preprocessing for Enefit's Kaggle dataset

 This demonstrates the use of method chaining in processing multiple dataframes, and merge the processed dataframes into a final dataframe.
+The preprocessing functions are intentionally saved in multiple utilities scripts for clearity, and the scripts' names explain their purposes.

-These dataframes are then combined into a dataset for training Neural Network models and a dataset for training Gradient Boosted Decision Trees models.
+All processed dataframes are then combined into a dataset for training Neural Network models and a dataset for training Gradient Boosted Decision Trees models.

 To run this script, the dataset needs to be downloaded from [Kaggle](https://www.kaggle.com/competitions/predict-energy-behavior-of-prosumers) and unzipped to the directory of the script.
-Below is the expected result:
+On success, two pickle files will be produced and the following printed on screen:

 ```
 $python3 main.py